zydezu/youtubepagegenerator/README.md

 Outputted pages will be in `generated/[videoID]/`, pages will open automatically in your browser via ` http://localhost:8000/...`

+Alternatively, run `runserver.py` to open a page with a list of archived videos

 ## Changelog

+### 2024-05-13

+- Fixed downloading comments with a different build of yt-dlp.exe
+- Changed css and scripts
+- Added an `index.html` with all archived videos listed

 ### 2024-04-07